LargeNFT/large-nft/README.md

 * Empower users to experience feelings associated with ownership with their digital artifacts.

-* Help make sure users never lose the rights to keep their digital property online.
+* Help make sure users never lose the ability and rights to keep their digital property online for display and resale.

 * Share and remix existing ideas.